|Course||Start Date||End Date||Location||Length|

 |08/05/2019 - MOC 20742 - Identity with Windows Server 2016 - Live Virtual Windows Server Training Course 08/05/2019 - MOC 20742 - Identity with Windows Server 2016 - Live Virtual Windows Server Training CourseDynamics Edge Dynamics Edge||08/05/2019||08/09/2019||Live Virtual||5 days|

-Please choose Dynamics Edge Microsoft MOC 20742 valuable Windows Server training course you can trust that will make the best results for you.
+Please choose Dynamics Edge MOC Class 20742 high quality Windows Server training course you can trust that best suits your needs.
 We may have custom options for you.

 This five-day instructor-led course teaches IT Pros how to deploy and configure Active Directory Domain Services (AD DS) in a distributed environment, how to implement Group Policy, how to perform backup and restore, and how to monitor and troubleshoot Active Directory–related issues with Windows Server 2016.
 Additionally, this course teaches how to deploy other Active Directory server roles such as Active Directory Federation Services (AD FS) and Active Directory Certificate Services (AD CS).

 This course is primarily intended for existing IT professionals who have some AD DS knowledge and experience and who aim to develop knowledge about identity and access technologies in Windows Server 2016.
 This would typically include:

 AD DS administrators who are looking to train in identity and access technologies with Windows Server 2012 or Windows Server 2016.

 System or infrastructure administrators with general AD DS experience and knowledge who are looking to cross-train in core and advanced identity and access technologies in Windows Server 2012 or Windows Server 2016.

 The secondary audience for this course includes IT professionals who are looking to consolidate their knowledge about AD DS and related technologies, in addition to IT professionals who want to prepare for the 70-742 exam.